shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

    ![](Images/img199.png)

-1. From the Devices Overview pane, select **Conditional Access**, and select **New Policy** to create policy.
+1. From the Devices Overview pane, select **Conditional Access**, and select **New Policy** to see all the options available.
+Now select **X** to exit out of **New -Conditional Access policy** pop up.

    Conditional Access refers to ways you can control the devices and apps that are allowed to connect to your email and company resources.

    ![](Images/img200.png)